ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 #### JSON build profile format

-The JSON object that represents toolchain configurations for mapping each supported toolchains, such as `GCC_ARM`, to their flags, like `-O3`.
+The JSON object that represents toolchain configurations for mapping each supported toolchains, such as `GCC_ARM`, to their flags, such as `-O3`.

-Each toolchain to be supported has an object in the root object.
-This object contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.
+Each toolchain to be supported is represented by a child object in the root object.
+Each child object contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.

 The required flag types are: